stuartellis/sideboard/README.md

     sb init

 By default, Sideboard creates a bucket with a random name in the AWS region  *us-east-1*.
-To specify a bucket name and AWS region, use the *-n* and *-r* options.

-    sb init -n my-bucket-name -r eu-west-1

 ```
 ❯ sb init